welcome, my neurodivergent friend

-If you want to find out what happens when you learn to ride your ADHD rollercoasters and design a neurodivergent-friendly life, then this is the perfect publication - full to the brim with shitty first drafts, motivation experimentation, and inconsistent chaos.
+Want to find out what happens when you learn to ride your rollercoaster of differences and design a compassionate, neurodivergent-friendly life?
+This is where that happens.
+This is an imperfect publication - a safe space that is full to the brim with shitty first drafts, playful experimentation, and wildly unpredictable chaos.

-This is a community is somewhere you can come to remind yourself that:
+This is somewhere you can come to remind yourself that:

 What the heck is a substack subscription?